 In 1928, Latvia imported beavers from P. M. Jenssen that were released into the wilderness.
 This was so successful that in 1938 Jenssen was invited to visit Latvia to teach the locals about beaver hunting.

 Beavers from Åmli were also released in other parts of Norway.
-In 1925, six beavers were released at one of the Nes properties in the Vefsn municipality.
+In 1925, six beavers were released at one of the Nes properties in Vefsn.
 Henrik Jacob Ielstrup visited the beaver colony in 1926.

 It turned out that the beaver had settled down and had built a large dwelling in about the same place where they were released.
 The forest around has strong evidence that the beaver was in good vitality.